 Pizza Pan with Holes

-Perforated pizza pans, also referred to as pizza pans with holes, are usually made of aluminum and allow the heat to directly cook pies and your pizzas.
+Perforated pizza pans, also referred to as pizza pans with holes, usually made of aluminum, are more suitable for thin-crust pizzas.
+Perforations in the pan helps in creating crispy curst in two ways:

 However, remember that perforated pizza pans are not meant to be used on thick crust pizzas.
 On the contrary, these pans work excellently for thin-crust pizzas and make the pizza less chewy while retaining the original taste of the pizza.